Data File Editor

 2. Click on the "Close" item from the Drop-Down list.

-Refer to the documentation for Viewing Records using the Structure File to prepare for creating a structure file.
+Refer to the documentation for Viewing Records using the Structure File with the Micro Focus Data File Editor.

 The purpose of this document is to show how to create a structure file that may be used by the Micro Focus Data File Editor to view a file and map the records to a data structure defined in a COBOL copy file or source member.